Last Updated on April 3, 2022 by Andrew Culture

 The V Kick also has some tricks up its sleeve.
 Along with the rear-exit XLR connector, there are 2 small, recessed switches that can give different voicings to the mic, dependent on your requirements.
 Used in different combinations they can change the frequency response in the mid and high ranges, allowing you to tailor the sound before having to reach for the EQ on your desk.

-The sE8 are small diaphragm condenser mics, with a cardioid polar pattern and need +48v phantom power to operate.
+The sE8 are small-diaphragm condenser mics, with a cardioid polar pattern and need +48v phantom power to operate.
 They are also fitted with a pair of recessed switches, one as an attenuator reducing by 10 or 20dB and the other as a low-cut filter operating at either 80 or 160Hz.
 With the 20dB pad in, the mic can handle a maximum of 159dBSPL, which is some going for a SDC and especially useful for giving plenty of clean signal on particularly loud stages.

 The sound quality of both the V7X and the V Beat was clean and transients are handled well.
 The super-cardioid pattern is excellent at reducing spill, particularly hi-hat in the snare mic as long as it’s placed appropriately.
 Neither microphone exhibits that hi-mid bite of something like an SM57 and seems much more behaved in that frequency range.
 The sounds sat well in the mix with little EQ needed to help this happen.
-Being super-cardioid they exhibit proximity effect and this really rounded out the low-mids of both snares and toms without sounding too flabby and added to the punch of the transients.
+Being super-cardioid they exhibit a proximity effect and this really rounded out the low-mids of both snares and toms without sounding too flabby and added to the punch of the transients.

-The sE8 were used in a couple of different configurations, both as a X/Y pair and as a spaced pair in the larger venue.
-In the 80-cap venue it was more difficult to judge their handling of the stage sound as we use very little of the overhead sound in the front of house system, but the spaced pair gave a great performance in the larger room as well as on the subsequent mix of the recording of that night.
+The sE8 was used in a couple of different configurations, both as a X/Y pair and as a spaced pair in the larger venue.
+In the 80-cap venue, it was more difficult to judge their handling of the stage sound as we use very little of the overhead sound in the front of house system, but the spaced pair gave a great performance in the larger room as well as on the subsequent mix of the recording of that night.
 The overhead’s sound was crisp without being harsh and the coverage over the kit was spacious.
 Loud sounds were also handled well without the need for the pad to be engaged.
 The recorded sound showed that the stereo picture wasn’t obviously compromised by the “hole-in-the-middle” that you sometimes get with spaced pairs.

 The V Kick, on the other hand, didn’t play quite so nicely on these early outings for me.
 I’ll hold my hands up and admit that it probably wasn’t a fair test (and this was proved when I got the mics into a studio.
 See below) but where the rest of the microphones were very immediate in getting the right sound quickly, the kick threw me.

-If, like me, you work in a venue where sound check time is at a premium and, whether it’s because of bands arriving late, kit sharing issues or general milling about, the time is even shorter in reality.
-So, on first attempt with the V Kick I had about an hour for the headline act to get in, set up, get sound checked, and then line check the first band on before doors opened.
+If, like me, you work in a venue where soundcheck time is at a premium and, whether it’s because of bands arriving late, kit sharing issues or general milling about, the time is even shorter in reality.
+So, on the first attempt with the V Kick I had about an hour for the headline act to get in, set up, get sound checked, and then line check the first band on before doors opened.
 I was up against it.

 Normally my goto kick microphone is the Audix D6 as it really is one of those mics that you put in the right place and it just gets on with its job.
 This wasn’t the case with the V Kick.
 Leaving both the switches in the Classic position, the mic felt really boomy and uncontrolled.
 Admittedly the room does have a certain frequency that excites easier than others, but even with EQ I couldn’t get the mic to behave.
 Trying to switch the voicings didn’t help either and as I was up against it time-wise, I had to reach for the D6 and got on with the night.